GHO-FUND/GHO/README.md

 # GHO and EMS in brief:
 [PROGRESS](https://cutt.ly/ACzE5ey).

-# Who can appky and how?
+# Who can apply and how?
 Coming soon!